dhessenm/vagrant_dockerbakery/README.md

 ```

 ## build a Dockerimage
-Log into VM and build a Dockerimage, e.g. an Ansible Dockerimage
+Log into VM and build a Dockerimage, e.g. an Ansible Dockerimage.

 ```
 hessen@DMBPr vagrant_dockerbakery $ vagrant ssh